yuHuang01/memory-card/README.md

-This project is part of The Odin Project curriculum
+This project is part of The Odin Project curriculum.
+The idea behind it was to let us practice the usage of react hooks.